-51. Also, the obligation to respect the principle of autonomy contained in the EU Treaties cannot be "waived" - i.e., the EU Member States can neither deviate from nor disapply the EU Treaties.
+Also, the obligation to respect the principle of autonomy contained in the EU Treaties cannot be "waived" - i.e., the EU Member States cannot deviate from, circumvent or disapply the EU Treaties.
 The CJEU in PL Holdings even expressly held, with regard to the jurisdiction of an intra-EU investment arbitral tribunal, that a failure by an EU Member State to promptly raise issues or objections is immaterial, as it is the very existence of that tribunal which is contrary to the EU Treaties.
 The Court of Justice stated: